jpswade/jpswade.github.io/_posts/2007-02-14-fixing-a-faulty-laptop-dc-jack-connector.md

   <a href="http://wade.be/upload/dsc_0038-medium.JPG" title="HP Pavilion ze4111s"><img src="http://wade.be/upload/dsc_0038-medium.thumbnail.JPG" alt="HP Pavilion ze4111s" /></a>
 </p>

-In conclusion, don&#8217;t throw your laptop away, don&#8217;t pay excessive amounts getting someone autherised by HP to fix it, don&#8217;t pay more than you have to.
+In conclusion, don't throw your laptop away, don't pay excessive amounts getting someone autherised by HP to fix it, don't pay more than you have to.
 DO IT YOURSELF!